-Blepharoplasty works to improve the overall appearance of the eyes by removing excess tissue from the region.
-People can look exponentially older than they are due to puffy bags under the eyes or drooping, heavy eyelids.
-Blepharoplasty can help restore youth to your face easily by removing these aging features.
+Blepharoplasty2 works to improve the overall appearance of the eyes by removing excess tissue from the region.
+People can look older than they are due to puffy bags under the eyes or drooping, heavy eyelids.
+Blepharoplasty can help restore a youthful appearance and make the eyes look more alert.
 If you’re interested in discussing what this procedure can do to improve the appearance of your eyelids and your eyes themselves, contact Dr. Rokhsar to schedule a consultation.

 In general, most candidates for blepharoplasty are those who have a certain amount of excess tissue around the eyes.
 However, because blepharoplasty is a surgical procedure–even a minor one–it’s important that candidates are well qualified for the procedure.
 In general, good candidates for blepharoplasty have the following characteristics:

-As blepharoplasty is considered to be a minor procedure, it is generally done under a combination of local anesthesia and IV sedation.
-Many candidates choose to get eyelid surgery at the same time as other procedures such as a face lift, brow lift, or rhinoplasty.
+As blepharoplasty3 is considered to be a minor procedure, it is generally done under a combination of local anesthesia and IV sedation.
+Many candidates choose to get eyelid surgery at the same time as other procedures such as a facelift, brow lift, or rhinoplasty.

 While some patients choose to focus only on their upper or lower eyelids, many choose to have the procedure done on all four lids.
 In these cases, surgery is first performed on the upper lids, then the surgeon moves to the lower lids.
 Incisions are usually made in the crease of your eyelid for the upper lids and slightly underneath your eyelashes for the lower lids.

 If you want to get started on your eyelid transformation, contact us today!